 In addition to insurance companies, the following operate in the insurance sector:

-- pension and other insurance funds
+- private pension and other insurance institutions

 - unemployment funds, and